lucianohgo/lucianohgo.com/posts/avoid-losing-users-and-conversions.md

 >Bounce rate is single-page sessions divided by all sessions, or the percentage of all sessions on your site in which
 >users viewed only a single page and triggered only a single request to the Analytics server.

-So if we have a high bounce rate, users are not staying in our website and leaving before performing any relevant action.
+So if we have a high bounce rate, users are not staying on our website and leaving before performing any relevant action.
 It's intuitive that a slow website might lead to more users leaving the page, but __it's hard to grasp just how many users we're losing for each second longer our page takes to load__, hint, it's more than you may think it is (well at least for us, it was):